RajicDenis/CyberLainMVC/README.md

 ### VIEW
 _______________________________________________________________
 **Accessing the data in the view:**
-- Any data that was passed to the view can be accessed using the $data variable
+- Any data that was passed to the view can be accessed using the variable name you defined in the view() method
-- In the next example, the data that was sent is the $users array from the previous example
+- In the next example, the data that was sent is the $users (accessed through $allUsers) array from the previous example
 ```
-<?php foreach($data as $user) { ?>
+<?php foreach($allUsers as $user) { ?>
 	<li><?php echo $user['name']; ?></li>
 <?php } ?>
 ```